kirilenkobm/BDCSP/README.md

 - Given a set of strings S = {s1, s2, s3, ... sk} of length L over the alphabet {0, 1}
 - Also given a parameter K
-- Question: is there a string sc such that d(s, si) <= K for all s ∈ S?
+- Question: is there a string sc such that d(sc, s) <= K for each s ∈ S?

 Where d(s1, s2) is a Humming distance between stings s1 and s2.